 If your problem cannot be sorted in this way and you wish to make a complaint, we ask that you let us know as soon as possible ideally, within a matter of days because this will most easily enable us to establish what happened.
 Complaints should be made to the dentist who normally sees you.
 Alternatively, you may ask for an appointment with David Ward or Nicky Ward in order to discuss your concerns.
 Whoever you contact will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.
 We will do everything we can to try to resolve the matter.

 We promise to officially acknowledge your complaint within three working days of receiving it.
 The matter will then be investigated internally – to a procedure which will be explained to you.
 We aim to give a response within 10 working days.

 If you feel that the above procedure has not resolved your concern The Dental Complaints Service will be able to help you and the dental professional resolve the matter by working with you both.
 You can contact them on 08456 120540 or complete their on line form.
 If you are a member of Denplan, and the in-house complaints procedure has not resolved your concern, you can contact Denplan’s dedicated and helpful complaints team on 0800 169 7220.

 How is my personal information protected?

 Your personal data is stored within the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR], as outlined in our Privacy Notice.
-Please take time to read our patient leaflet on safeguarding your personal information which is also available in our surgery.
+Please take time to read our patient leaflet on safeguarding your personal information as well as our Privacy Notice, both of which are also available in our surgery.

 How can I leave feedback about my treatment at the practice?